How Long Does It Take to Study for the SAT and ACT?

 Watch this article as a video:

-What to consider when making your DSAT or ACT study timeline
+What determines your SAT or ACT study timeline?

-2. By how many points do I need to improve to get to my Target Score?
+2. By how many points do you need to improve to get to your Target Score?

-3. Am I aiming for a perfect score (or something close to it)?
+3. Are you aiming for a perfect score (or something close to it)?

 laptop open on brown leather couch, with scheduling app open on screen

-For instance, if you want to increase 3 ACT composite points or 100 DSAT points, that’ll typically take less time than it would to improve 6 ACT composite points or 200 DSAT points.
+For instance, if you want to increase 3 ACT composite points or 100 SAT points, that’ll typically take less time than it would to improve 6 ACT composite points or 200 SAT points.

-Depending on your starting point, the first example (3 ACT composite points / 100 DSAT points) could be a 1-3 month situation, while the latter (6 composite ACT points / 200 DSAT points) could take more like 3-6 months.
+Depending on your starting point, the first example (3 ACT composite points / 100 SAT points) could be a 1-3 month situation, while the latter (6 composite ACT points / 200 SAT points) could take more like 3-6 months.

 If you need to improve MORE than 6 ACT composite points / 200 Digital SAT points, you’re generally looking at 6+ months of test prep.
 As in, we should jump in right after Sophomore year ends and prep through til February/March as our first test date.